thisisignitedoreo/texturesplitter/README.md

 ## Why not Absolute's splitter?
 - Faster
 - More accurate
-- Does not require original .plist
+- Does not require original .plist when merging

 ## Usage
 1. Download from releases and run executable